evilsocket/opensnitch/wiki/Installation.md

 ### Uninstalling opensnitch

-This steps will remove opensnitch from your system.
+These steps will remove opensnitch from your system.
 That includes the rules and the configuration.

 **Note:** If you're installing a new version, you don't need to uninstall the old one first.
 Just install the new version, and it'll be upgraded.